hoxell/hoxovic.github.io/_posts/2021-02-02-python-singleton.md

 published: true
 ---

 What is so hard about creating a singleton in Python?
 That's the question of the day after having done some quick browsing in search of inspiration for the most pythonic way to implement the singleton pattern.
 The problem?
-A surprising amount of articles and tutorials written by professional software developers got it wrong (and some even proposed implementations that lead to even more instances being created than would've been without their "singleton" pattern).
-We can't have that now, can we?
+A surprising amount of articles and tutorials written by professional software developers got it quite wrong (and some even proposed implementations that lead to even more instances being created than would've been without their "singleton" pattern).
+We can't have that, now can we?

 # How objects are created in Python 3
-The main issue seems to be the authors don't have firm grasp of how instance creation works in Python.
-Specifically, they failed to realize it's not `__init__` that's creating the actual instance.
+The main issue seems to be that it's not entirely obvious how instance creation works in Python.
+Specifically, some of the authors failed to realize it's not `__init__` that's creating the actual instance.
 Just look at its simplest signature, `def __init__(self)`.
 In its simplest form, it takes an instance of the class, so something must have created the instance before `__init__` is called.
 Looking at the [documentation](https://docs.python.org/3/reference/datamodel.html#object.__new__), it becomes clear that it's the `__new__` method that's called to create a new instance of a class.

 The documentation goes on to explain that: